groenebm/ece287/README.md

 Heat the plant = 100 // used for days of frost.

+Conclusion: We were able to develop and original game that had mechanics that made it rewarding to play and had clear objectives.
+We used a vga module that showed the graphics, and used a second type of external device, the phones cards that told the weather of the next day.
+This combined to be a game that was had a clear end state and followed the principles of game design.

 The VGA module was the one that Parth had edited to work on these displays.